SD-github21/e-commerce-back-end/README.md

 # **E-Commerce Back End**

 ## **Description**
-The purpose of this project was to build a back end for an e-commerce site and to configure a working Express.js API to use Sequelize to interact with a MySQL database.
+The purpose of this project was to build a back end for an e-commerce site and to configure a working Express.js API to use Sequelize to interact with a MySQL database in order to perform CRUD operations.

 <br>